 To make utilizing donor-advised funds even more effective, don’t donate cash.
 Instead, donate your appreciated stock held outside of retirement accounts.
 Whatever the stock is worth on the date of the donation or the contribution into this account is tax deductible, and you don’t have to pay tax on the gain on sale, making it a double benefit.

-Just a few items back we talked about selling real estate being a great tax reduction strategy.
+Just a few items back we talked about selling real estate being a great tax management strategy.
 But maybe you like real estate.
 And actually, investing in real estate is a great way to save money on taxes too.

 Let’s say you purchase a million-dollar property – a four-plex in California, for example.
 You have to allocate the property between land and buildings.
 Let’s say the building part is worth $750,000 or 75%.
 You get to depreciate that, or deduct a piece of that property, over 27 and a half years, which means you’re going to get a $27,000 depreciation deduction, each and every year.